 What do I need to start seeds?

-*optional – grow lights or mat, small fan for circulation
+*optional – seed heat mat, small fan for circulation

 Planting your seeds